 - Have annual family income that falls within the Income Eligibility Guidelines set by the USDA Food and Nutrition Service

 - Are enrolled in a federal, state, or local program that aids students from low-income families (e.g., Federal TRIO programs such as Upward Bound)

 - Are part of a family that receives public assistance

-- Live in federally subsidized public housing, a foster home, or are homeless
+- Reside in federally subsidized public housing, a foster home, or are unhoused

 - Are a ward of the state or an orphan